 Komodo dragons are crazy cool lizards, with no natural enemies.
 They’re only found on a few small islands in Indonesia and most of what we know about them we’ve only learned in the last 30 years.
 They are the largest living lizards in the world, averaging 150 lbs (68kg) and 8 ft.
 (2.4m) in length, though they’ve been known to grow as much as 300 lbs and 10 ft. in length.
 And actually, since they can eat 80% of their body weight in one sitting (!!), a male that just finished a large meal can be weighed at more than 550 pounds.
 This big lizard had big ancestors.
 Their largest ancestor was the Megalania prisca, which grew to over 23 ft and 1,400 pounds and was the largest venomous animal to have ever lived (as far as we know).

 Predominantly ambush predators, these lizards can hunt animals 5 times larger than themselves and 15 times their weight, including deer and water buffalo.
-Although they appear toothless, because their gums cover their teeth until they’re ready to bite, they have 60 inch long teeth and deliver deeper and more damaging wounds than a crocodile.
+Although they appear toothless, because their gums cover their teeth until they’re ready to bite, they have 60 inch-long teeth and deliver deeper and more damaging wounds than a crocodile.
 When they eat, their gums tear and bleed.
 The blood mixes with the saliva and makes a slime that allows them to swallow their food whole.
 Every part of the prey is eaten, even hooves, and it all gets dissolved in their strong stomach acids.
 The lizard may have to sleep for up to an entire week while its food digests after eating a big meal.

-Oh and their venomous.
+Oh and they’re venomous.
 What’s that you say?
 No they’re not?
-You learned a long time ago that the Komodo dragon has bacteria in its mouth and its a bacterial infection that causes the slow, agonizing death of the prey?
+You learned a long time ago that the Komodo dragon has bacteria in its mouth and it’s a bacterial infection that causes the slow, agonizing death of the prey?
 Yeah, so did I. It wasn’t until 2009 that scientists discovered that they are venomous.
 They have venom glands in their mouth and venom causes their prey to continuously bleed.
 They die from blood loss and infection.

 Nothing is safe from a Komodo dragon-not even Komodo dragons.
 They are cannibalistic, with healthy dragons eating the young, old or injured dragons.
 Young Komodo dragons make up about 10% of an adult dragon’s diet.
 For this reason, when young dragons hatch, they dash up into the trees to avoid being eaten.
 But many won’t make it.
 Birds, snakes and other Komodo dragons-sometimes even their mothers- will catch them before they can reach the safety of the tree.
 They have to be cautious and quick when they come down for water and sometimes they may roll around in feces to mask their odor from adults.